The Korean skincare routine

 Why is it so good?

-What is 'glass skin'?
+What is "glass skin"?

-5, 7, 10 or 12 steps?
+5, 7, 10, or 12 steps?

-Although 10 is the most common number of steps in Korean skincare routines, it is a rough estimate.
+While 10 is the most common number of steps in Korean skincare routines, it is a rough estimate.

 In general, Korean beauty routines include several steps.
 But overall, they focus on improving the skin gently while achieving lasting results.